 The beginning of industrialization in the mid-eighteenth century saw the technological precursors of CNC machining.
 However, it wasn’t until the Cold War that the technology was automated and the CNC machining method was fully realized.
 Finally, in 1952, Richard Kegg developed the “Cincinnati Milacron Hydrotel,” considered the first modern CNC milling machine.

-Milling technology continues to evolve and find new applications each year alongside rapidly-developing computer and manufacturing technology.
+CNC milling technology continues to evolve and find new applications each year alongside rapidly-developing computer and manufacturing technology.
 And amidst disruptions including the boom of “smart” technology and the COVID-19 pandemic (and its ongoing impacts on consumer behaviors), manufacturers increasingly seek ways to improve productivity and flexibility while cutting costs.

 This challenge requires the widespread adoption of new technologies, some of which are likely to take hold industry-wide in the coming year.
-These four trends are on the horizon — and almost certain to shape the direction of CNC machining in 2021.
+These five trends are on the horizon — and almost certain to shape the direction of CNC machining in 2021.

 1. More axes for greater cost-savings